doersino/handwriting/presentation/presentation.md

 ^ You know, before their time, really, because they had these massive CRT screens etc., no iPad.

-^ alan kay, pioneered object-oriented programming and window-based GUIs
+^ alan kay, pioneered object-oriented programming and window-based GUIs at Xerox PARC

 ![](camera.png)  Alan Kay, "Doing with Images Makes Symbols" (1987):[^1] **"None of us can type, can you do something about that?"**